MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for Microsoft Lync 2016.
 By default, the user settings of Microsoft Lync 2016 synchronize between computers.
 Use the policy setting to prevent the user settings of Microsoft Lync 2016 from synchronization between computers.

 If you enable this policy setting, Microsoft Lync 2016 user settings continue to synchronize.